 Popping to the Pub

 You can easily work your way up from Broadway to Bec via the local Pubs.
 Starting in the gorgeous front garden of the Trafalgar Arms to have a little something to eat (see salt beef bagel photo below), then on to the hustle and bustle of the Castle just 5 mins up the road.
-The Castle’s beer garden is always busy when the weather is good, and if it’s not and you still like some fresh air, you can sit in one of their little shed / cabins to keep out of the rain and cold.
+The Castle’s beer garden is always busy when the weather is good.
+If it’s not and you still like some fresh air, you can sit in one of their little cabins to keep out of the rain and cold.
 Plenty of cushions and fairy lights to give the garden that kitsch feeling after dark.

 April 2017: Most recently if you head towards the common, the Rose & Crown has been taken over and refurbished.
 Rather than psychic nights and old men, it’s full of craft beers and pizza.
 Drinks are reasonably priced, and I’ll be in touch re – pizza, however it looks fab!